LukeA-T/TCP-Messenger/README.md

 2. Run the client application and the server application.

-3. Give yourself a name (or leave it as 'Client'/'Server' by default)
+3. Give yourself a name (or leave it as 'Client'/'Server' by default).

 4. Determine the IP address of the server host.
 Use the host's local IP address if the client is in the same local network, otherwise use the host's public IP address.